kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 ## The algorithm

 Let's first understand the algorithm from both sides before we jump into implementation.
-For us there are no difference between registration and login which another big plus to the passworless method.
+For us, there is no difference between registration and login, which is another big plus for the passwordless method.

 The logic of passwordless authentication from the user's perspective is as follows:

-1. A user attempts to access a page restricted to unregistered users;
+1. A user attempts to access a page restricted to unregistered users.
-2. The user is redirected to the "login" page;
+2. The user is redirected to the "login" page.
-3. On the login page, the user enters their email address;
+3. On the login page, the user enters their email address.
-4. After submitting the email address, the user receives an email containing a magic link;
+4. After submitting the email address, the user receives an email containing a magic link.
-5. The user clicks on the magic link in the email, which authorizes them;
+5. The user clicks on the magic link in the email, which authorizes them.
 6. Upon authorization, the user is redirected to the necessary page for registered users.
+7. Then we also need to handle the logout case.

-From the Ruby on Rails developer perspective the algo looks as follows:
+From the Ruby on Rails developer perspective, the algorithm looks as follows:

-1. We need 3 models for our auth: User, SignInToken and Session
+1. We need 3 models for our auth: User, SignInToken, and Session.
-2. User model will only need an email (no password)
+2. The User model will only need an email (no password).
-3. SignInToken is a token that is needed only for verification process.
-It will appear in the email in the form on magic link and should be delited after the user successfully used this link for login.
+3. SignInToken is a token needed only for the verification process.
+It will appear in the email in the form of a magic link and should be deleted after the user successfully uses this link for login.
-4. Session model will handle the user's current session once they've successfully authenticated using the magic link sent to their email.
+4. The Session model will handle the user's current session once they've successfully authenticated using the magic link sent to their email.
-5. When a user requests to login (by clicking the button "Send email"), we generate a unique token (the SignInToken) and send it to the email address in the following format: `http://yourapp.com/verify?sid=SignInToken`
+5. When a user requests to login (by clicking the button "Send email"), we generate a unique token (the SignInToken) and send it to the email address in the following format: `http://yourapp.com/verify?sid=SignInToken`.
-6. The user clicks on magic link in the email, which directs them back to our application with the token embedded in the URL.
+6. The user clicks on the magic link in the email, which directs them back to our application with the token embedded in the URL.
 7. Upon receiving the request with the token, we validate it against the corresponding record in the SignInToken model.
-If the token is valid and hasn't expired, we mark it as used and proceed to create a new session for the user.
+If the token is valid and hasn't expired, we proceed to create a new session for the user.
 8. Once the session is created, the user is considered authenticated and is redirected to the page for authenticated users.
-9. For added security, we should implement measures such as token expiration and limiting the number of times a token can be used.
+9. Then we implement the method of authorization so that we can restrict unverified users from accessing certain pages.
+10. Similarly, we implement the logout method.

 ## Implementation.
 Authentication and writing cookies